-1) It will be important to understand which specific countries TTH plc operate in so that I can then consider the applicable laws and claims costs there.
-If I, as the underwriter, do not have any experience writing risks on those countries, then significant research would be required in to claims costs, jurisdiction, laws etc. As the underwriter, I would be aware of the Insurers appetite for such business and I must ensure that it falls within the guidelines set.
-For example, some Insurers will only write small and medium sized businesses, and as TTH are a plc, they may not wish to write this size of business.
-In addition, they may not have written manufacturing businesses before and I would therefore carefully need to consider the potential product exposure.
+It will be important to understand which specific countries TTH plc operate in so that I can then consider the applicable laws and claims costs there.
+If I, as the underwriter, do not have any experience writing risks in those countries, then significant research would be required in to claims costs, jurisdiction, laws etc. As the underwriter, I would be aware of the Insurers appetite for such business and I must ensure that it falls within the guidelines set.
+Whilst it is understood that the Insurer has an appetite for growing the book, there may still be restrictions on the insurance it can offer and on which countries it can offer terms.
+It may be that the Insurer could offer TTH plc a master policy in the UK and have a separate policy for each foreign subsidiary on an admitted or non-admitted basis, depending on whether the Insurer has a licence to operate in that country.